eldar702/droneShield/README.md

 The different states:

 1.	**Takeoff**:
-Description: start executing a given mission by takeoff Transitions func: reached to location state
+Description: start executing a given mission by takeoff.
+Transitions func: reached to location state.
 Goal: reached to desire meters height.

 2.	**Reached to location**
 Description: fly the drone to the desired location. “desire location”: is the suspected area, given by the user by clicking on the map.
-Transitions func: Searching state
+Transitions func: Searching state.
 Goal: reached the given point.

 3.	**Searching**
 Description: looking for incendiary balloons.
-Transitions func: Detecting state and back state
+Transitions func: Detecting state and back state.
 Goal: found a balloon.

 4.	**Detecting**
-Description: After the balloons is found in the Searching state, droneShield will aim at it and turn on the laser and make sure the balloon has indeed exploded
+Description: After the balloons is found in the Searching state, droneShield will aim at it and turn on the laser and make sure the balloon has indeed exploded.
-Transitions func:  Searching state and back state
+Transitions func:  Searching state and back state.
-Goal: to blow all the balloons that had founded
+Goal: to blow all the balloons that had founded.

 5.	**Back**
-Description: back to the point where the drone took off. when Transitions func: the “takeoff” state
+Description: back to the point where the drone took off.
+Transitions func: the “takeoff” state.
 Goal: reached the “home” point and landed there, waiting to execute the next mission.

 ## Dependencies